2023 Best Allied Health Professions Associate Degree Schools in Ohio

 Read full report on Allied Health Professions at Bowling Green State University - Firelands

-A rank of #5 on this year’s list means Sinclair Community College is a great place for allied health professions students working on their associate degree.
-Located in the city of Dayton, Sinclair Community College is a public school with a fairly large student population.
+The excellent associate degree programs at Sinclair Community College helped the school earn the #5 place on this year’s ranking of the best allied health professions schools in Ohio.
+Located in the city of Dayton, Sinclair Community College is a public school with a large student population.

 After completing their Associate Degree, allied health graduates from Sinclair Community College carry an average student debtload of $20,485.

-University of Cincinnati - Clermont College ranked #6 on this year’s Best Allied Health Professions Associate Degree Schools in Ohio list.
+University of Cincinnati - Clermont College came in at #6 in this year’s edition of the Best Allied Health Professions Associate Degree Schools in Ohio ranking.
 Located in the large suburb of Batavia, UC Clermont College is a public school with a moderately-sized student population.

 After completing their Associate Degree, allied health graduates from UC Clermont College carry an average student debtload of $17,730.

-Read full report on Allied Health Professions at University of Cincinnati - Clermont College
+Full Allied Health Professions at University of Cincinnati - Clermont College Report

 With a ranking of #7, Cincinnati State Technical and Community College did quite well on this year’s best schools for allied health professions students working on their associate degree.
-Located in the city of Cincinnati, Cincinnati State is a public college with a medium-sized student population.
+Located in the large city of Cincinnati, Cincinnati State is a public college with a moderately-sized student population.

 On average, allied health graduates from Cincinnati State take out $22,183 in student loans while working on their Associate Degree.